I went on a road trip to Iceland and took some postcards of Iceland with me. I want to find out if these places are as beautiful as the postcard.

 As it is one of the most popular destinations in Iceland, many tour companies offer short trips to Seljalandsfoss.
 Of course, with such a beautiful landscape surrounding this small piece of paradise: expect masses of tourists walking around the waterfall during summer.

 Insider Tip: Daylight in Iceland can last for up to 22 hours in summer.
 If you want to visit the beautiful waterfall Seljalandsfoss and take incredible photographs without worrying about the selfie stick next to you, visit after 9pm or before 7am and enjoy this piece of paradise just for yourself.

 Skógafoss waterfall is only located 30km from Seljalandsfoss and is the perfect destination after spending some time admiring the beautiful waterfall of Seljalandsfoss.
-Skógafoss might not be the highest waterfall (it has only a 60-meter drop) or the largest, but it is indeed one of the most beautiful waterfalls in the island.
+I have to say, Skógafoss might not be the highest waterfall (it has only a 60-meter drop) or the largest, but it is indeed one of the most beautiful waterfalls in the island.
 Visible from the Ring Road (the main road in Iceland) and with an incredibly beautiful double rainbow in sunny days Skógafoss waterfall might be completely different from Seljalandsfoss, but I´m sure it is just as beautiful and impressive.

 With hiking trails to the top and behind the waterfall, a short trip to Skógafoss can easily become an adventure for the day.
 Its massive force and beautiful location are the perfect set-up for magical stories involving elves, trolls and Nordic gods.
 No wonder why Marvel´s Thor movie and the Secret Life of Walter Mitty used this beautiful place for some scenes.